Opinion | J.D. Vance’s Senate hopes reveal the problem with performative populism

 Vance then insists we are “inviting thousands of people to come in the midst of a global pandemic,” and “promising amnesty for millions.”
 Vance asks why, then answers his own question: “The answer is what I saw at that dinner: It’s about money.”

-After declaring that elites are yukking it up over new influxes of cheap labor under Biden, Vance then says “it’s not racist” to want a “secure border.”
+After declaring that elites are yukking it up over new influxes of cheap labor under Biden, Vance then says that “it’s not racist to want a secure border.”

 Here’s the thing: There is an actual situation unfolding at the border.
 It poses hard dilemmas that will have real-world consequences for enormous numbers of people.
 This debate matters.
-Vance entirely distorts and elides all of it.
+Vance distorts and elides all of it.

 Are we “inviting thousands” of migrants?
 Actually, the border is mostly closed to asylum-seeking now: The vast majority of adult asylum seekers currently get turned away with no hearings at all under a public health rule.
 The administration is allowing unaccompanied children and teens to enter.
 Trump did not.